tubbeg/GomokuGame/README.md

 # GomokuGame
-just a simple program which implements a Gomuko (5 in a row) game
+just a simple program which implements a Gomoku (5 in a row) game